 They both involve the use of a femtosecond laser (which does its work with ultra short pulses), but SMILE creates a much smaller incision and performs the entire procedure on a single laser system.

-During a SMILE procedure, the laser is used to create a lenticule, a disc-shaped piece of corneal tissue.
+During a SMILE procedure, the laser is used to create a lenticule, a disk-shaped piece of corneal tissue.
 The surgeon then removes this corneal tissue through a small incision without having to create and lift a flap.

 Once this tissue is removed, it changes the curvature of the cornea to improve your vision.